 From the very beginning, fair trade principles have been at the core of our social business model.
 Travellers pay a fair price for the high quality and unique products and services they receive from the many community-based organisations we work with.
 And we ensure that as much money as possible remains in the local economy by using local suppliers, local food, and family owned accommodation or homestays.
 You can read more about our fair trade approach to tourism in an article we wrote for the Royal Society of Arts, and in our own blog post about our Fair Trade Adventures campaign.

 As you will be booking with a trusted local tour operator, money goes straight to local people and communities, and you get a better price too.
 These operators use tourism to generate a positive social and environmental impact on the ground.
 The local communities and organisations in our network are redistributing income from tourism to create decent jobs and implement sustainable, long-lasting solutions to the problems they face.
 For local communities, tourism is a complementary source of income that they use to improve their standard of living and to preserve their culture and environment.
-For an example please read this article about one of the first community-based ecotourism initiatives in Brazil.
-You will also find more examples in our blog.
+To see examples, you can visit the ‘responsible tourism’ category of our blog.

 Our platform is designed to help responsible and discerning travellers to find authentic, experience-rich holidays and adventures.
 Through our community-based ecotourism initiatives, travellers come into direct contact with local people, in a low-volume way, based on mutual respect.
 They eat traditional, natural food and take part in cultural and ecotourism activities.
 All the activities are eco-friendly and organised by the local communities, all guides are local and most of the products and services are organic and locally sourced.
 Please be aware that we do not sell people, culture or folklore and that – unlike some big tour operators or similar platforms – we only promote responsible, sustainable tourism.